|Nutritional Guidelines (per serving)|

-RumChata is the star of the show and its mix of Caribbean rum and Wisconsin cream can quickly become your new favorite.
-In this mixed drink from the brand, it is simply combined with the luscious, sweet taste of limoncello and served on the rocks.
+RumChata is the star of the show, and its mix of Caribbean rum and Wisconsin cream can quickly become your new favorite.
+In this mixed drink recipe from the brand, RumChata is simply combined with the luscious, sweet taste of limoncello, and served on the rocks.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the RumChata and limoncello.
+In a cocktail shaker, pour the RumChata and limoncello, then fill with ice.

 - While you could simply build this drink directly in the serving glass and stir it to mix, shaking is preferred.
 The agitation dilutes the creaminess and gives it a nice effervescence that makes it a little more enjoyable to drink.